SanukaE/BotBuilder/README.md

 2. Upload the `BotBuilder [v2.x.x].zip` file to your server's file manager.
 Once uploaded, unarchive/unzip that file.
 You can delete that file afterwards.

-3. Set these values for your variables under the Startup category:
+3. Set these values for your variables:

 - Main File: `build/index.js`
 - Start File: `start.sh`